MBarc/Anaglyph-3D-Video-Converter-with-Color-Blindness-Adjustments/README.md

 # Description
 This project is a Python-based Anaglyph 3D Video Converter designed to create 3D movies with support for color blindness adjustments.
 It processes a video file frame-by-frame to generate a stereoscopic effect by creating separate perspectives for the left and right eyes.

-In addition to standard 3D effects for normal vision, the converter provides tailored adjustments for different types of color blindness:
+In addition to standard 3D effects for standard vision, the converter provides tailored adjustments for different types of color blindness:
 - Protanopia (red-blind)
 - Deuteranopia (green-blind)
 - Tritanopia (blue-blind)